BlaqueDevs/se-assignment-day-4-software-project-management-Asheville22/README.md

 Improve coordinaion among team members
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Automation of repetitive tasks: This is significant since it increases efficiency,reduces human errorsand lowers operational costs

+Data procesing and decision making: This is significant since software helps process big data,uncover insights and improve decision making in marketing fields

+Personalization customer experience: Thsi is significant since AI enhances personalization in e-commerce,media,and digital marketing
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 Prevents wasted resources on uneccessary features